Find what could kill your idea before you build it.

-Most ideas die because no one named the kill criteria early enough to redesign them.
+Most ideas die because no one named the risks early enough to redesign them.

 Tuaha and Farzan, on the thesis behind Verdikt